capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ***Regardless of whether or not you used AdministratorAccess, the process is now identical from this point on:***

-* When the process has complete, Zappa will provide you with a URL, and this will be used later when setting up the Alexa skill.
+* When the process has completed, Zappa will provide you with a URL, and this will be used later when setting up the Alexa skill.
 It will be in the form:

 ```
 https://XXXXXXXXXX.execute-api.XXXXXXXXXX.amazonaws.com/dev